 Table 38.
 Supported Quotas RateLimitCount Defines the maximum streaming rate, in messages per second, which data can be sent to the system.
 If data comes in at a higher rate, the defined OveragePolicy will be applied to the connection.
-OveragePolicy Defines what action is taken when the streaming rate exceeds either RateLimitBytes or RateLimitCount: THROTTLE - the connection is throttled so that the processing rate on the connection is the minimum of RateLimitBytes and RateLimitCount DROP - messages are dropped until the streaming rate slows down to the limits defined by RateLimitBytes and RateLimitCount ALLOW - no action is taken, and the streaming is allowed to continue at the current rate MaxPropValueRollup During the stitching process of grouping related Events/Activities into a single Activity, we merge the custom properties (Properties field) of all the child Events and SubActivities up to the root-level Activity.
-This limit controls the number of such properties that are stored in the root-level Activity.
-If the total property count would exceed this limit, the additional properties are not rolled up.
-Which properties are rolled up and which are not is indeterminate.
-MaxUsers The maximum number of Users that can be defined in the entire system (for Master License) or in a specific organization (for Default or organization-specific license).
+OveragePolicy Defines what action is taken when the streaming rate exceeds either RateLimitBytes or RateLimitCount: THROTTLE - the connection is throttled so that the processing rate on the connection is the minimum of RateLimitBytes and RateLimitCount DROP - messages are dropped until the streaming rate slows down to the limits defined by RateLimitBytes and RateLimitCount ALLOW - no action is taken, and the streaming is allowed to continue at the current rate MaxUsers The maximum number of Users that can be defined in the entire system (for Master License) or in a specific organization (for Default or organization-specific license).
 MaxTeams The maximum number of Teams that can be defined in the entire system (for Master License) or in a specific organization (for Default or organization-specific license) MaxRepositories The maximum number of Repositories that can be defined in the entire system (for Master License) or in a specific organization (for Default or organization-specific license).
 MaxTokens The maximum number of Access Tokens that can be defined in the entire system (for Master License) or in a specific organization (for Default or organization-specific license).
 MaxOrganizations The maximum number of Organizations that can be defined in the entire system (has no effect for Default or organization-specific license).
 StreamBytesPerDay Total number of bytes that can be streamed in per calendar day.
 This is computed based on the total length of the streamed JSON message.
 StreamMsgsPerDay Total number of individual messages that can be streamed per calendar day.

-7.2.4Effective Values
+7.2.4 Effective Values

 When applying license limits, the effective limits are computed.
-In addition to the defined license limits, system administrators can specify more restrictive limits to organizations and repositories without having to necessarily load organization-specific licenses (repositorylevel licenses are not supported.
+In addition to the defined license limits, system administrators can specify more restrictive limits to organizations and repositories without having to necessarily load organization-specific licenses (repository-level licenses are not supported.
 Both Organization and Repository definitions can define Features and Quota that should be used instead of the licensed levels.
 Of course, these cannot exceed the licensed levels (for a repository, these values cannot exceed those of the organization it belongs to).